 What is WordPress Photon CDN?

-WordPress Photon CDN is the free image content delivery network that serves the locally uploaded images from the nearest data center server those are spread across the globe.
+WordPress Photon CDN is the free image content delivery network that serves the locally uploaded images from the nearest data center server that is spread across the globe.

 Say suppose my server is hosted at New York data center and a blog reader accessing the files from Sydney.
 This is quite a long distance for static files to travel, hence the website load time will increase significantly.